 What are you doing to make extra money these days?
 I’ll tell you what I’m doing—and it’s working!
 I’m a freelance blog writer.
+In fact it’s grown to become my primary income source.
 I’ve often thought that the best way to make money—from a full time business or a side business—is to find something you’re good at, something you’re already doing, and then monetize it.
-I’ve been writing on my own blog for over two years, so why not take what I’m doing here and “sell” it somewhere else for extra income?
+I’ve been writing on my own blog for over five years (though less than a year when I started writing for other sites), so why not take what I’m doing here and “sell” it somewhere else for extra income?
 The best ideas are the simplest ones–that’s why this is working.

 I’m of the opinion that most everyone could or should have a side business—some type of additional income stream that isn’t dependent on a traditional job.
 The way the job market has deteriorated in the past few years, having a side hustle (or two) may be the best insurance against a career crash-and-burn.
 Put another way, multiple income streams are fast becoming the wave of the future.
 It’s mostly a matter of deciding which ones you’ll use.

 OK, I’m biased, but I think the answer is a big, fat YES.
 And I feel that way because a little over five years ago I wasn’t even blogging, let alone making money at it.
 Not on my site, not on anyone else’s.
 And now I’m making money on both.
 I’ve always liked to write, but nothing in my previous careers (accounting and mortgages) prepared me to make a living from a writing career in any direct fashion.
 That’s why there’s hope for anyone who might want to take a serious shot as a freelance blog writer.